Miguel Vargas Player Props: Dodgers vs. Cubs

-Miguel Vargas -- 0-for-3 in his last game -- will be in action for the Los Angeles Dodgers against the Chicago Cubs, with Jameson Taillon on the mound, on April 15 at 9:10 PM ET.
+Miguel Vargas -- batting .185 with a double, a triple, six walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Drew Smyly on the hill, on April 16 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cubs.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Cubs.

 Miguel Vargas Game Info & Props vs. the Cubs